 For two consecutive years Nicola has been nominated for Best Cinematography in a Documentary by the Australian Academy of Cinema and TV Arts (Australian BAFTA) awards.
 Her feature film Pin Cushion (2017) opened at Venice Critics Week at the Venice Film Festival to rave reviews.

 Editor: Adam Gough

 Adam recently edited Johnny Depp’s documentary on Keith Richards and ROMA for Alfonso Cuaron (winner Golden Lion Venice 2018).

 Simon has Directed, Produced and Series Produced critically acclaimed Documentaries for The Discovery Channel, National Geographic, Channel 4 and The BBC.
 He has won a Royal Television Society Award and earned 4 BAFTA nominations.

 Featuring the Director, Cast and Technical Crew of The Solid Life of Sugar Water.

-The Solid Life of Sugar Water received unanimous acclaim from critics and audiences since its premiere at the Edinburgh Festival Fringe, with The Times calling it ‘startlingly good’.
+The Solid Life of Sugar Water received unanimous acclaim from critics and audiences since its premiere at the Edinburgh Festival Fringe.

-Jack Thorne’s previous credits include Let the Right One In and Hope for the stage, as well as television dramas Glue, Skins, Shameless and This is England.
-His new play Harry Potter and the Cursed Child will open in the West End in 2016.
+Jack Thorne’s previous credits include Let the Right One In and Hope for the stage, as well as television dramas Glue, Skins, Shameless and This is England and Harry Potter and the Cursed Child (West End and Broadway).

 With the kind consent and co-operation of the members of The Graeae Theatre Company London.